Ultrametric analogues of Ulam stability of groups: Preliminaries

 This point of view gives many more examples of finitely generated LEF groups that are not residually finite.

 \begin{example} Let $\Gamma = \langle S \mid R \rangle$, with $S$ finite and $R$ possibly infinite, be a presentation satisfying the $C'(1/6)$ small cancellation condition: we call $\Gamma$ a \emph{classical small cancellation group}.
-Letting as usual $N = \langle \langle R \rangle \rangle \leq F_S$, there exists a sequence $N_k \to N \in \mathcal{N}(F_S)$, where the $N_k$ are normally generated by $k$ elements of $R$.
+Letting as usual $N = \normal{R} \leq F_S$, there exists a sequence $N_k \to N \in \mathcal{N}(F_S)$, where the $N_k$ are normally generated by $k$ elements of $R$.
 Since the groups $F_S/N_k$ are defined by \emph{finite} $C'(1/6)$ presentation, they are hyperbolic \cite{Gromov2}, and moreover they are residually finite.
 The last statement follows by combining the following three deep results: finitely presented $C'(1/6)$ groups are cubulable \cite{Wise}, hyperbolic cubulable groups are virtually special-cubulable \cite{Agol}, and special-cubulable groups embed into RAAGs \cite{scc}.
-By Item $2.$ of Theorem \ref{thm:mg}, it follows that $\Gamma$ is LEF.
+By Item $2.$ of Theorem \ref{thm:mg}, it follows that $\Gamma$ is LEF, being a marked limit of residually finite groups.
 Let us point out that this is a special property of the $C'(1/6)$ small cancellation condition: there exist finitely presented groups satisfying more relaxed small cancellation conditions that are not residually finite \cite{Wiserf}.

 On the other hand there are many examples of (infinitely presented) classical small cancellation groups that are not residually finite.
 A classical example is a group constructed by Pride \cite{Pride}: